-3. The proposed effective date of the rule and the agency's reason for selecting the effective date:
+3. The effective date of the rule:

-The Administration is proposing an effective date of July 1, 2018 so that the invoices for the new rates will be available on or before July 15, 2018 or upon approval by CMS, whichever is later.
+The Administration is proposing an effective date of July 10, 2018 so that the invoices for the new rates will be available on or before July 15, 2018 or upon approval by CMS, whichever is later.

-4. Citations to all related notices published in the Register as specified in R1-1-409(A) that pertain to the record of the proposed rule:
+4. Citations to all related notices published in the Register to include the Register as specified in R1-1-409(A) that pertain to the record of the final rulemaking package: N/A